Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 Failure to upgrade SSTables when required results in a significant performance impact and increased disk usage.

 Use the --jobs option to set the number of SSTables that upgrade simultaneously.
 The default setting is 2, which minimizes impact on the cluster.
 Set to 0 to use all available compaction threads.
-DataStax recommends running the upgradesstables command on one node at a time or, when using racks, one rack at a time.
+DataStax recommends running the upgradesstables command on one node at a time.
+When using racks, run the command on one rack at a time.

 7. Ensure that keyspace replication factors are correct for your environment: